Self-avoiding walks on cubic graphs and local transformations: Introduction

-\textbf{Critical exponents.} Beyond exponential growth, SAWs are expected to exhibit universal power-law corrections, captured by critical exponents.
-Rather than assuming an ambient Euclidean dimension, we work with graph-theoretic definitions of the exponents $\gamma,\eta,\nu$ via the finiteness of natural SAW generating series (Section~3).
-Our second main theorem (Theorem~3.4) proves that local transformations preserve these exponents under mild hypotheses: $\gamma$ and $\eta$ are invariant, and $\nu$ is invariant assuming the SAW counts satisfy a standard slowly varying correction (3.7) with a common slowly varying function.
+\textbf{Critical exponents on quasi-transitive graphs.} To avoid assuming an ambient Euclidean dimension, we adopt graph-theoretic definitions of critical exponents $\gamma,\eta,\nu$ via finiteness of natural susceptibility-type series (Section~\ref{sec:fisher}).
+Our second main theorem (Theorem~\ref{thm:main2'}) proves that local transformations preserve these exponents under mild hypotheses: $\gamma$ and $\eta$ are invariant in general, and $\nu$ is invariant provided the SAW counts satisfy a standard regularity hypothesis with a common slowly varying correction.

-\textbf{Transforming one colour class of a bipartite graph.} Our third main result concerns bipartite graphs.
-Let $G$ be an infinite, connected, quasi-transitive bipartite graph with colour classes (black/white), and suppose at least one class is cubic.
-Let $G_{\mathrm e}$ be obtained by applying a local transformation to all vertices in one class (or, in the fully cubic case, applying possibly different local transformations to the two classes).
-Theorem~3.5 shows that the connective constants satisfy

-with $h(x)=xg(x)$ if only one class is transformed, and $h(x)=g_{\phi_1}(x)\,g_{\phi_2}(x)$ if both classes are transformed.
-This yields new exact connective constants when combined with known exact values.

-The special case in which each cubic vertex is replaced by a triangle is the \emph{Fisher transformation}.
-The effect of the Fisher transformation on self-avoiding walks was analyzed by Grimmett and Li~\cite{GrimmettLi2013Fisher}, who derived an explicit functional relation between the connective constants of $G$ and its Fisher transform and proved invariance of the principal critical exponents under iteration.

-The present paper extends~\cite{GrimmettLi2013Fisher} from Fisher triangles to general \emph{local transformations} in which each degree-$3$ vertex is replaced by an arbitrary finite three-port gadget satisfying a natural symmetry condition (Definition~\ref{df31}).
-Under this general framework we obtain corresponding functional relations for connective constants (Theorems~3.3 and~3.5) and prove invariance of the critical exponents under verifiable hypotheses (Theorem~3.4), including the case where the transformation is applied to only one colour class of a bipartite graph (Theorem~3.5). .

-\textbf{Further examples.} We include explicit families of gadgets beyond Fisher triangles.
-In particular, replacing each cubic vertex by a complete graph $K_N$ with three designated outer vertices yields an explicit polynomial $g_N(x)$ (Example~6.1), and hence an explicit implicit relation between the connective constants of $G$ and $\phi^{(N)}(G)$ for any $N\ge 3$.
-When $N=3$, this corresponds to Fisher transformation.
-See Figure \ref{fig:fisher-and-k4} for local replacements of a degree-3 vertex by a complete graph $K_3$ and $K_4$.

-A useful class of examples comes from vertex-transitive TLF-planar cubic graphs.
-Following Renault (\cite{RVT}), planarity plus vertex-transitivity imposes strong geometric symmetry on embeddings: the action of graph automorphisms can (locally) be represented by isometries of the ambient geometry (spherical, Euclidean, or hyperbolic).

-Let $G$ be a transitive, TLF-planar cubic graph, and let $\langle a,b,c\rangle$ be its type-vector, i.e., the sizes of the three faces incident to a vertex, with the convention $1/\infty=0$.
-Define